brandonbeamer/whoseturn/README.md

 Overview
 ========

 Whose Turn Is It is a django-based web app that helps groups who share responsibilities to keep track of, well, whose turn it is.
-This project was developed out of a real need for my partner and I to keep track of whose turn it was to buy dinner—something we, amazing, had real difficulty keeping track of.
+This project was developed out of a real need for my partner and I to keep track of whose turn it was to buy dinner—something we, amazingly, had real difficulty keeping track of.

 Implementation
 ==============